Crystal-SDS/spark-java-job-analyzer/README.md

 ### Conclusion

 The idea is that Crystal can be a platform to support multiple job analyzers to optimize a variety of Big Data analytics frameworks apart from Spark.
-This project is only an evidence that software-defined storage has the potential to greatly improve Big Data analycs.
+It is important to note that the jobs that will benefit most from job analyzers are "data intensive"; that is, jobs that operate on large amounts of data and require transformations on it (iterative jobs that compute on small datasets will obtain small or no gains, as their performance barrier is not IO).